 This is important.
 Because it’s that very ability to get existential about the current world order that I believe is the root of my “betterment” in this regard.

 Eating meat is not cruel.
 But industry, which turns the living into commodities to be used and tossed aside… Which has worked men, women, and children to the bone and rent limbs from their bodies.
 Which exploited the immigrants and the impoverished until we got sick of seeing it at home and shipped that violence overseas.
 That is the real cruelty.
-In this way, we have accomplished existential violence again.
-By accident of your birth or circumstance, as a human, you may become a for profit commodity to be exploited when you lose legal protection.

 If you somehow are thinking, “People aren’t animals(you’d be wrong by the way) and that’s a different story(which it’s not by the way)” then you still have another thing coming.
 The meat industry might be killing animals who only exist to be exploited, which we can agree is a complete mess if we have a conscious… But farmers clearing forest to make fields destroys habitats.
 And farmers culling “pests” which are just creatures that compete with humans for food sources indiscriminately slaughter wildlife like bunnies, foxes, and rodents, who are drawn to these hyper-bountiful food sources like sailors to sirens.
 Except they’re not looking for a good time, they just trying to get lunch.
-And instead of rocks it’s bullets and poison and electrical fences.
+And instead of rocks it’s bullets and poison and electrical fencing.

 It’s not simply that industry is wasting food and harming people.
-It’s that those of us who aren’t going hungry don’t or won’t see the harm.
+It’s that those of us who aren’t aren’t going hungry don’t or won’t see the harm.

 For me I wish I could be satisfied to just “go vegan” or simply have the money to be “source conscious” and only buy from companies that treat living creatures like they matter, but currently I’m stuck on the fact that people are so busy arguing about what animals have the right to eat meat that I can’t have any meaningful conversations about improving the overall systems in place for feeding people.